You are building

 Your address and dashboard

 After checkout, Hostinger's setup wizard starts automatically.
-Click Create a website, select WordPress, and create your admin username and password — write these down somewhere safe.
+Click Create a website, select WordPress, and create your admin username and password.
+Write these down somewhere safe, or use a password manager to store it.

 Choose Create a blank site when prompted.
 We import a clean blog template in the next step, so there is no need for a pre-built AI layout here.

 Now register your free domain.
-Choose something readable and memorable — your brand name, your name, or a niche phrase that gives you room to grow.
+Choose something readable and memorable such as your brand name, your name, or a niche phrase that gives you room to grow.
 Type the name, confirm it is available, and finish registration.

 Hostinger installs WordPress in about 60 seconds.
 Once it finishes, click Go to Admin Panel or navigate to yourdomain.com/wp-admin.
-This is your WordPress dashboard — the control center for your entire blog.
+This is your WordPress dashboard, and it's the control center for your entire blog.
 Bookmark this URL.

 The left sidebar gives you access to everything: Pages, Posts, Plugins, Appearance, and Settings.
 Hover over each section to get oriented before you start building.